Is the Cloud Intranet the Next Big Thing in Business Communication?

 Modern intranets, on the other hand, offer a wide range of applications and services which makes them more flexible and dynamic.
 These intranets include corporate social media feeds, tools for increased employee engagement, productivity apps, integrations with third-party systems, e-forms and workflows, eLearning, and project management.

 Modern intranets also offer the ability to create a corporate website with engaging intranet pages and content that targets specific teams and business units.
-These intranets provide a digital workplace and management channel for company data and can benefit the organisation in numerous ways.
+These intranets provide a digital workplace and management channel for company data and can benefit the organization in numerous ways.

 There are two main types of intranet: standalone or on-premise, and web-based or cloud-based.
 Standalone or on-premise intranets are digital workplace platforms constructed from hardware, software, and network infrastructures that are hosted on the company’s own servers, and managed by the company’s own IT department.
 Web-based or cloud-based intranets, on the other hand, are hosted on external servers either owned and operated by the cloud intranet solution provider, or shared by multiple companies.